khrt/Raisin/README.md

 your route strings.

-Parameters are automatically populated from the request body on POST and PUT for form input, `JSON` and `YAML` content-types.
+Parameters are automatically populated from the request body on POST and PUT for form input, `JSON` and `YAML` content types.

 In the case of conflict between either of:

-- route string parameters
+- route string parameters;
-- GET, POST and PUT parameters
+- GET, POST and PUT parameters;
-- the contents of the request body on POST and PUT
+- contents of request body on POST and PUT;

 route string parameters will have precedence.